atomgalaxy/wg21-calltarget/calltarget.md

 // x and y have no difference in construction.
 ```

+The main problem with this is that free functions have a different ABI than
+constructors of aggregates - they would have to expose where to construct the
+arguments in their signatures.

+This paper is not about that, so we leave it for the future.

 ## Inventing destructor free-forms

 Or, for destructors (this would make smart pointers slightly faster and easier to do):